 My absolute favorite of the Cedar parks, probably because it was a bright and sunny day, the trees were still covered in snow but this didn’t prevent me from following one of the shorter trails in the park.
 I spent roughly 1.5 hours in Tannourine Cedar park, walking around, enjoying the impressive trees and the views.

-You can reach Tannourine Cedar National Park on the Bcharre – Tannourine Road, that climbs high up into the mountains from Bcharre.
-The last part was over a dirt road but there is a small parking lot, a ranger’s hut and information station.
-You need to pay 5.000 LL as entrance but you do get a map with the trails.
+You can reach Tannourine Cedar National Park on the Bcharre – Tannourine Road, which climbs high up into the mountains from Bcharre.
+The last part was over a dirt road but there is a small parking lot, a ranger’s hut and an information station.
+You need to pay 5.000 LL as an entrance fee but you do get a map with the trails.
 There was only 1 trail open because of the snow and this was still a bit tricky at some parts, but it was absolutely lovely.